12th Annual Speech-Language Pathology Symposium

 Financial: Jasper Estabillo is a Clinical Instructor and Postdoctoral Clinical Psychology Fellow in the UCLA PEERS Clinic.
 As the presenter of this CE, she is receiving an honorarium.

 Nonfinancial: Dr. Estabillo is a member of the International Society for Autism Research and serves on the Cultural Diversity Committee.
 She is a family member of a developmentally disabled person, and she has many close relationships with individuals with autism spectrum disorder and their families.

 ADA: Please contact us a minimum of 2 weeks prior to the program for accommodations.

-ASHA: This program is offered for .50 CEUs (Intermediate level, Professional area).
+ASHA: This program is offered for .35 ASHA CEUs (Intermediate level, Professional area).
 ASHA account number required for ASHA registry.

 Cancellations: Paid registration fees will be refunded if you contact us within 72 hours prior to the conference date.
-The registrant will receive a full refund minus a $25 administrative fee.
+The registrant will receive a full refund.
 No refunds will be issued after that time.
-Duquesne University SLP Department reserves the right to cancel the course with due cause.
-In case of cancellation, a full refund will be given to enrolled participants within one week of scheduled conference.
+Duquesne University's SLP Department reserves the right to cancel the course with due cause.
+In case of cancellation, a full refund will be given to enrolled participants within two weeks of scheduled conference.